GROOC = MOOC for groups

 - It’s a MOOC for Groups.
 Hence, a GROOC.

-- It will issue open badges.
+- It will issue a free certificate.

 Groups can onboard in two ways: As a “ready-made” group OR as individuals who form a group via a match-making platform that transcends geographic and social issue boundaries.
 Groups will collaborate in one of three ways: